intertidalagency/ia-guides-resources/README.md

 # ia-guides-resources
-Guides and resources developd by Intertidal
+Guides and resources developed by Intertidal